DjPoke/LoveRetroBasic/README.md

 Bobs size: images limited

-This project is in work in progress.
+This project is in work in progress state.
 Please wait to see it finished.

 Enjoy,
 DjPoke